The election everyone was ready for — except Pierre Trudeau

 And on May 11, 1978, after weeks of feverish speculation and preparations, he decided it wasn't going to happen.

-"It's obvious that .. the spring would have been about four years since the last election," he told a press theatre packed full of journalists.
+"It's obvious that .. the spring would have been about four years since the last election," he told a press theatre packed full of journalists that day.
 "At least, early summer would have been."